Top 14 Venture Capital Firms Revolutionizing Big Data

 7. Differential Ventures

-- Geographical presence: Based in New York
+- Geographical presence: New York, New York

 - Founded: 2017

-- Notable investments: Seek AI, DeepSurface, Agnostiq
+- Notable investments: Seek AI (acquired by IBM), DeepSurface (acquired by AttackIQ), Agnostiq

 - Portfolio size: 41 investments